vanessakindell/wadsmoosh-freedoom/README.md

 Use `doom.wad`/`doom2.wad` and `extras.wad`
 For The Ultimate Doom, your copy of doom.wad for this script must be renamed to `doomunity.wad`.
 For Doom II, your copy of doom2.wad for this script must be renamed to `doom2unity.wad`.
-NOTE: The Unity version of Doom and Doom 2 have been replaced by the new Kex Engine Nightdive version.

-Legacy of Rust:
-Inside the Steam version of Doom 1 + Doom 2 post Nightdive.

 Final Doom:
 Download TNT: Evilution and The Plutonia Experiment from the add-ons in the Unity version of Doom 1993 or Doom II